Arboretum Images 10e

 Fig Wasps & Viable Seed Production

 On the Palomar College campus & Arboretum I discovered the symbiotic pollinator wasps for 3 species of Australian figs: Indian laurel fig (Ficus microcarpa), rustyleaf fig (F. rubiginosa), and Moreton Bay fig (F. macrophylla).
 A 4th species called banana fig (F. pleurocarpa) produced seeds but its pollinator (if any) is unknown.
-A 5th species (F. carica) also has its pollinator wasp on campus.
-It is included in Part 1 of above blue tab.
+A 5th species (F. carica caprifig) also has its pollinator wasp on campus.
+[It is discussed on a comprehensive coevolution fig page at the following link.]
 Without their pollinator wasps, these fig species cannot produce viable (fertile) seeds.
 I recently noticed offspring from two Australian trees at the north end of campus, indicating wasp pollination and seed dispersal presumably by birds.
 Some fig seedlings were even in the crowns of large, Canary Island date palms.
 In tropical regions with abundant rainfall, fruit-eating bats & primates are also major agents of fig dispersal.
 This remarkable relationship between minute wasps and vertebrates is well-known in southern Florida, Hawaii and tropical countries.
 With 876 fig species worldwide, many with multiple symbiotic wasps (pollinator & nonpollinator), this is truly a remarkable and extraordinarily complex relationship between minute insects and their host trees.
 In fact, the DNA cladograms for figs and their wasps are absolutely mind-boggling!

 Table Of Contents